shipreq/shipreq/Presentations/shipreq.md

   If requirement A doesn't exist, requirement B might not need to exist.
   Turns a flat list of requirements into an explicable web

-* Demonstration
+* Implication Demonstration 1
   * New Use Case
-  * Create flow
-  * Show diagram

   * New tab, create GRs implied by the UC
   * Create a GR implied by a GR
   * Show locality graph in ReqDetail
   * Show project ImpGraph

+* Implication Demonstration 2
   * Create a MF and imply UC
   * Show transitivity: MF → UC → FRs
   * Create imp column

 * Comprehensibility & maintainability
   * Becomes more important as project grows
-  * Implications aid comprehensibility
+  * Implications aid comprehensibility, especially with business reqs (demonstrate)

 * Delete UC: Show implied reqs auto-selected

 * Comprehensibility
   * Another tool: req codes